-Officials from the Department of Labor and Industrial Relations indicated no fiscal impact on their department.
+Officials from the Department of Labor and Industrial Relations indicated this initiative petition does not appear to have a fiscal impact on their department.

-Officials from the Department of Revenue indicated this initiative petition will have no impact on their department.
+Officials from the Department of Revenue indicated this initiative petition will not have a fiscal impact on their department.